How to Find Something Fun to Read: Resources @ University of Iowa

 There are more than 5,000,000 books available to you through the University of Iowa Libraries!
 In this LibGuide, we want to help you find books that you'll truly enjoy both inside and outside of class.

 The most useful tip for finding good books at the library is to simply ask a librarian!
 They're familiar with the collection and always ready to help with any sort of question.
-To contact them through IM (instant messenger) chat immediately or learn more about them, go to the "Contact Us" library page here or simply type your question into the box below!
+To contact them or learn more about them, go to the "Contact Us" library page here or simply type your question into the box below!

 InfoHawk+

-If you want to find a book (or journal article, or e-book, or anything else really!) in the UI Libraries, then you can use InfoHawk+ to find it!
-To search through our entire catalog, including some of our databases, click on this link.
+If you want to find a book (or anything at all!) in the UI Libraries, then you can use InfoHawk+ to find it!
+InfoHawk+ will search through our entire catalog, including some of our databases.

 To learn more about how to use InfoHawk+, please look at this LibGuide as well.